-Students have the opportunity to participate on ELAP summer program to teach English at the university.
-To find out more about the ELAP Seoul program, please click here.
+Students have the opportunity to participate in internships while in Seoul, although part of a separate ISA program.
+To find out more about the internship programs in Seoul, please click here.

-We also suggest you check out the plethora of other cultural blogs available on the web to learn more about others' experiences in Beijing,cultural happenings, and expat lives.
+We also suggest you check out the plethora of other cultural blogs available on the web to learn more about others' experiences in Seoul, cultural happenings, and expat lives.